dojo/docs/dojox/layout/TableContainer.rst

       dojo.require("dijit.form.Textarea");
     </script>

   Declare the required HTML.
 Note that each contained widget is given a 'title' attribute.
 Note that the first three widgets are given a 'colspan' attribute, which makes them take up multiple columns.
-To accomodate these extra columns, the TableContainer is given the attribuge cols='4'.
+To accommodate these extra columns, the TableContainer is given the attribute cols='4'.
 This is useful when you have a widget that requires more room.
 Since the CheckBox widgets along the bottom have no 'colspan' attribute, they each occupy a single column

   .. html::